las6nia/Comp-Sci-130/README.md

 feel free to use them as neccesary, you are also able to close my assignments/notes --

-⚠️ class lectures of code are in the java folder⚠️ ⚠️Labs are in this folder you are seeing⚠️
+⚠️ class lectures of code are in the java folder Labs are in this folder you are seeing⚠️ --
+Midterm notes under midterm notes
+--
 -  -  -  -  -  -  -
 keep in mind that I'm still atending this class so if you'd like to follow along, go for it. else